-I used a 9 x 13-inch baking pan and sliced them into 6x3 squares.
+I used a 9 x 13-inch baking pan (a ¼ sheet cake size) and sliced them into 6x3 squares.
 You will also need parchment paper that is 13 inches wide by 20 inches long.
 The extra paper hanging on the sides will allow you to easily pull the cake out of the baking sheet after baking.

 Heather's helpful hints

 Using cold butter when cutting it into your flour is essential to get the right texture for the cake.
 If you have warm hands, you may want to use a pastry cutter.
 The warmth from your hand can melt the butter.

 TOP TIP: The humidity level of your kitchen may also affect the cake's outcome.
 When it is cold and dry, you will need more than 2 to 4 tablespoons of water for the dough.
 Add the liquid a tablespoon at a time to make sure it does not get too moist.

 If you are in a hurry to serve this, you can place the cake in the fridge after cooling it at room temperature for an hour.

 It can be because it is over-baked, or you used too little water when making the dough.
 Remember that the dough needs more liquid if your room lacks humidity.

 Though there are similarities, a crumb cake is made of 50% crumb and 50% cake.
 On the other hand, a coffee cake uses fewer crumbs, more like a streusel.